vaultec81/docs/docs/index.md

 Read our templates on setting up your infrastructure and automations with Mailscript in GitHub.

+#### Pipe email attachments to an endpoint

+Setup the first step of a pipeline with data from email attachments: [attachments to webhook](https://github.com/mailscript/template-attachments-to-webhook)

 #### Manage your email infrastructure

 Version control your email infrastructure and setup a continuous integration process whenever you submit changes.

-#### Pipe email with attachments to an endpoint

-Fetch email attachments to further process them in your pipeline

 #### Auto-reply to first time senders